Mississippi State posts CWS-record 21 Ks in win over Texas

+“Uh, yeah,” he said sheepishly when asked.
+“I wasn’t trying to, but I kind of kept peaking up at the board.”

-Will Bednar struck out a career-high 15 over six innings, the most at the College World Series in 25 years, and Mississippi State held off Texas 2-1 on Sunday night.
+The redshirt freshman struck out a career-high 15 over six innings, the most at the College World Series in 25 years, and Mississippi State held off Texas 2-1 Sunday night.

-Bednar and Landon Sims set a CWS team record, combining for 21 strikeouts, and the Bulldogs (46-16) ran their season total to a Division I record-tying 766.
+Bednar and Landon Sims set a CWS team record, combining for 21 strikeouts, and the Bulldogs (46-16) ran their season total to 765, tying the Division I record..

 Bednar’s total was the highest by an individual since Clemson’s Kris Benson struck out 15 against Miami in 1996.